underlines/awesome-ml/llm-tools.md

 - [ArchGW](https://github.com/katanemo/archgw) is an intelligent gateway for agents engineered with (fast) LLMs for secure handling, rich observability, and seamless integration of prompts with your APIs outside business logic
 - [steel-browser](https://github.com/steel-dev/steel-browser) containerized browser sandbox with stealth capabilities, text-to-markdown, UI for view and debug, anti-detection, to help your AI Apps and Agents use and automate browser interactions, supports Puppeteer, Playwright and Selenium
 - [stagehand](https://github.com/browserbase/stagehand) AI successor to Playwright as a web browsing framework focused on simplicity and extensibility
+- [gpt-researcher](https://github.com/assafelovic/gpt-researcher)  LLM based autonomous agent that conducts deep local and web research on any topic and generates a long report with citations similar to OpenAI Deep Research
+- [node-DeepResearch](https://github.com/jina-ai/node-DeepResearch) this agent keeps searching, reading webpages, reasoning until it finds the answer but doesn't compile a long article compared to OpenAIs Deep Research
+- [deep-research](https://github.com/dzhng/deep-research) an AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
+The goal of this repo is to provide the simplest open source implementation of OpenAIs Deep Research agent
+- [open-deep-research](https://github.com/nickscamara/open-deep-research) an open source deep research clone as an Agent that reasons large amounts of web data extracted with Firecrawl
+- [open-deep-research](https://github.com/btahir/open-deep-research) open source alternative to Gemini Deep Research to enerate reports with AI based on search results
+- [PaSa](https://github.com/bytedance/pasa) a scientific paper search agent that autonomously makes decisions, invokes search tools, reads papers, and selects relevant references, to obtain results for complex scholarly queries
+- [smolagents](https://github.com/huggingface/smolagents) huggingface's barebones library for agents that write python code to call tools and orchestrate other agents
+- [mcp-agent](https://github.com/lastmile-ai/mcp-agent) framework following simple, composable patterns described in "Building Effective Agents" and using Model Context Protocol for Agent Tool Interaction
+- [modelcontextprotocol](https://github.com/modelcontextprotocol/specification) or MCP is an open protocol that integrates LLM applications and external data sources and tools
+- [Jobs_Applier_AI_Agent](https://github.com/feder-cr/Jobs_Applier_AI-Agent) is an LLM-powered agent designed to automate and streamline the job application process, helping users apply for multiple jobs in a tailored and efficient manner

 ## Multi Modal